Pycord-Development/guide/guide/Interactions/buttons.md

 # Buttons

 On 26 May 2021, Discord added a new interaction system called buttons.
-Instead of reactions, bots could not send buttons and users could use this system to interact with bots.
+Instead of reactions, bots could now send buttons and users could use this system to interact with bots.
 This opened up a whole new world of possibilities for bots.
 Soon after, developers made calculators, polls, games like blackjack, uno and even minecraft!
 Buttons provided a clear, easy to use interface for interacting with bots.

 So, let's see how we can add buttons to our bot!

 ## Concept

 Buttons weren't the only update to this user interface system in Discord.
-Discord also added Dropdowns, and even more new features are coming!
+Discord also added Dropdowns, and even more features are coming!

 These UI elements reside in a "view".
 A view can have 5 rows, each row having 5 slots.
 Each button takes up one slot, and a dropdown takes up all 5 slots of a row.
 This means that a maximum of 25 buttons can be added to a view.
 Each message can have just one view.